AdityaW2005/aws-modules-pdf-and-qb/flashcards/128932/aws_m9_fc.md

 ### Q70: What is the lab focus for this module?

 A: Building auth with Amazon Cognito and encrypting data at rest using KMS-integrated services.

+### Q71: What is an IAM managed policy?

+A: A standalone, reusable policy object you can attach to multiple users, groups, or roles.

+### Q72: What is an IAM inline policy best used for?

+A: One-off, principal-specific permissions that should be tightly coupled and deleted with the principal.

+### Q73: What does the IAM Policy Simulator help you do?

+A: Test and validate effective permissions by evaluating policies before applying them.

+### Q74: What information does a credential report provide?

+A: Account-wide IAM user credential age, status, MFA usage, and rotation details.

+### Q75: What does IAM Access Advisor show for a role?

+A: Services the role last accessed and when, to help remove unused permissions.

+### Q76: What is the difference between a role trust policy and role permissions policy?

+A: Trust (assume role) defines who can assume; permissions define allowed actions once assumed.

+### Q77: What is sts:GetCallerIdentity used for?

+A: Returns the AWS account, ARN, and user/role ID of current credentials to verify caller identity.

+### Q78: What is an ExternalId in a role trust policy?

+A: A condition value preventing confused deputy attacks in third‑party cross-account access.

+### Q79: What is the maximum benefit of short session durations for roles?

+A: Limits exposure window if temporary credentials are compromised.

+### Q80: What does aws:MultiFactorAuthPresent condition enforce?

+A: Requires MFA to be used for the action or role assumption.

+### Q81: What is IAM PassRole?

+A: Allowing a principal to specify an IAM role for a service (like ECS or CloudFormation) to assume on its behalf.

+### Q82: How do you restrict PassRole misuse?

+A: Allow iam:PassRole only on specific ARNs with conditions (e.g., aws:ResourceTag) and least privilege.

+### Q83: What is a permission boundary’s core purpose?

+A: Caps the maximum effective permissions the principal’s policies can grant.

+### Q84: What is AWS Access Analyzer?

+A: A tool that finds unintended external access by analyzing resource policies for broad principals.

+### Q85: What is encryption context in KMS?

+A: Non-secret key‑value metadata bound to ciphertext for integrity and additional access constraints.

+### Q86: What does kms:GenerateDataKey return?

+A: A plaintext data key and its encrypted version for local envelope encryption.

+### Q87: Difference between Encrypt and GenerateDataKey in KMS?

+A: Encrypt protects supplied plaintext; GenerateDataKey creates a new data key for your encryption use.

+### Q88: What is a KMS key alias?

+A: A friendly name mapping to a key ID for easier key reference and rotation abstraction.

+### Q89: What does scheduling KMS key deletion do?

+A: Places a pending deletion window (7–30 days) before the key is irreversibly removed.

+### Q90: What is the safer alternative to deleting a KMS key immediately?

+A: Disable the key temporarily to halt use while retaining potential recovery.

+### Q91: What is CloudHSM?

+A: A managed hardware security module cluster for controlling and storing your own encryption keys.

+### Q92: When to choose CloudHSM over KMS?

+A: When you need single-tenant FIPS 140-2 Level 3 control or custom cryptographic algorithms.

+### Q93: What is KMS key rotation benefit?

+A: Limits the amount of data encrypted under a single key version improving crypto hygiene and audit separation.

+### Q94: What is Secrets Manager automatic rotation?

+A: Scheduled Lambda-driven workflow to rotate supported secrets (e.g., RDS creds) transparently.

+### Q95: What is Macie primarily used for?

+A: Discovering and classifying sensitive data (PII) in S3 using ML.

+### Q96: What does Amazon Inspector scan?

+A: EC2, container images (ECR), and Lambda for software vulnerabilities and exposure.

+### Q97: What is AWS WAF’s main function?

+A: Filter, block, or allow web requests based on rules to mitigate common exploits.

+### Q98: What added value does Shield Advanced provide?

+A: Enhanced DDoS detection, mitigation, cost protection, and 24/7 DRT access.

+### Q99: What is the benefit of centralized org trails in CloudTrail?

+A: Uniform logging, easier aggregation, and consistent security/audit controls across accounts.

+### Q100: What is a Service Control Policy guardrail example?

+A: Denying cloudtrail:StopLogging to ensure audit logging cannot be disabled.

+### Q101: What is delegated administrator in Organizations?

+A: Assigning specific accounts to manage certain AWS services centrally instead of the management account.

+### Q102: What is the risk of broad "Principal": "\*" in resource policies?

+A: Potential unintended public or cross-account access if not constrained by conditions.

+### Q103: What is an S3 access point?

+A: A named network endpoint with its own policy providing fine-grained access to a shared bucket.

+### Q104: Why use VPC endpoint policies?

+A: Restrict which principals and services can traverse the endpoint to reach AWS services.

+### Q105: What is cross-account data exfiltration mitigation for roles?

+A: Restrictive trust policies + SCP denies for unknown account patterns + Access Analyzer alerts.

+### Q106: What does session tagging enable?

+A: Passing tags in AssumeRole to apply ABAC conditions during the session.

+### Q107: What is a common KMS throughput consideration?

+A: High-volume encryption should use data keys locally; minimize direct Encrypt calls to avoid throttling.

+### Q108: What is a best practice for STS usage scale?

+A: Reuse short-lived credentials for session duration instead of excessive AssumeRole churn.

+### Q109: What are Cognito advanced security features?

+A: Adaptive authentication, compromised credential checks, and risk-based MFA challenges.

+### Q110: What is Cognito identity pool role mapping?

+A: Assigning different IAM roles based on user attributes/groups for fine-grained AWS access.

+### Q111: What is the purpose of validating JWT token signatures client-side?

+A: Ensures tokens are authentic and untampered before granting access or invoking privileged calls.

+### Q112: What is the advantage of short-lived access and refresh tokens in Cognito?

+A: Reduces exposure window and limits damage if tokens are intercepted.